zonblade/php-view-source-protection/README.md

 # php-view-source-protection
 protect a view source, since f12 and right click can be disabled, so for protecting viewsource this is the way (mandalorian) haha

+# emergency release

+if you using D5 version update it to 2.0.3.1 D5.1

 # quick how to use
 ├&nbsp;index.php (can be anything too)<br>
 &nbsp;&nbsp;&nbsp;└ require "<your_OWN_directory>/viewsource_clean.php";<br>